drunomics/automatic-backups/README.md

 8. env:SFTP_DAYS_EXP - holds the number of days a backup should be help on the server.
 When a file passes this expiration date only the files created on first day of the month will be kept.
 9. env:ENCRYPTION_ALG - holds the encryption algorithm used to encrypt db backups.
+10. env:ENABLE_ENCRYPTION - should hold 0 for No and 1 for Yes.

 ## Installation